Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Related Work

 \section{Related Work}

-Used as our tool of choice to explore general complementary knowledge transfer, early works in knowledge distillation focus on compressing large teacher models into smaller student models. \citet{Bucila2006ModelC} achieve this by matching the soft targets of the teacher. \citet{Hinton2015DistillingTK} propose temperature scaling for lower probabilities.
+Early works in knowledge distillation focus on compressing large teacher models into smaller student models. \citet{Bucila2006ModelC} achieve this by matching the soft targets of the teacher. \citet{Hinton2015DistillingTK} propose temperature scaling for lower probabilities.
 Recent works extend this with structural context: attention-transfer \citep{Zagoruyko2016PayingMA} encourages similar feature response patterns, \citet{Romero2014FitNetsHF} and \citet{Zagoruyko2016PayingMA} propose (weighted) regression-guided student feature activations.
 However, these approaches are limited to matching student and teacher architectures. \citet{Tian2019ContrastiveRD} propose contrastive distillation, aligning teacher and student feature spaces with flexibility in feature dimensionalities, while highlighting performance overlap among most distillation objectives.
-These insights transfer to multiple teacher distillation on the same or different \citep{Luo2019KnowledgeAF,VinciusdeCarvalho2022ClassIncrementalLV,Shen2018AmalgamatingKT,Shen2019CustomizingSN} datasets, which can be facilitated by, for instance, weighting the teacher outputs \citep{Wu2021OneTI,Liu2020AdaptiveMM,yu2022multi,Yuan2020ReinforcedMS}.
-Unlike standard distillation, we look at complementary knowledge transfer between arbitrary, already trained models - a much more difficult task, particularly when no restrictions (in contrast to e.g. \citep{Yuan2020labelsmoothing}) are imposed regarding relative performances or architectures, and initial knowledge should be retained. \citet{wortsmann2022modelsoups, wortsman2022wiseft} show that when architecture and pretraining is shared (for suitable loss basins \citep{neyshabur2020pretrain_basin}), linear interpolation can be surprisingly effective.
-However, even in this setting, interpolation is limited in its versatility, and model selection through an external validation metric is key for large model collections.
-In contrast, we combine model knowledge independent of model factors and initialization by leveraging Continual Learning to learn from data streams without forgetting knowledge from previously encountered samples.
-Approaches are categorized into regularization approaches (limit weight changes \citep{kirkpatrick2017ewc, schwarz2018oewc,Li2016LearningWF, Rebuffi2016iCaRLIC, castro2018e2e}), replay methods \citep{Rebuffi2016iCaRLIC, LopezPaz2017GradientEM, Chaudhry2018EfficientLL, Buzzega2020DarkEF, Prabhu2020GDumbAS} maintaining a data memory, and methods that restructure networks \citep{mallya_2018_packnet,mallya_2018_piggyback,zhang2020consolidate}.
-Recent works show how regularization via interpolation can prove useful when continually adapting from a pretrained model \citep{Stojanovski2022MomentumbasedWI}, which we include in our transfer study.
+These insights transfer to multiple teacher distillation~\citep{Luo2019KnowledgeAF,VinciusdeCarvalho2022ClassIncrementalLV,Shen2018AmalgamatingKT,Shen2019CustomizingSN}, e.g. via teacher outputs reweighting~\citep{Wu2021OneTI,Liu2020AdaptiveMM,yu2022multi,Yuan2020ReinforcedMS}.
+Unlike standard distillation, we look at knowledge transfer between arbitrary, \textbf{already trained models} - a much more difficult task, particularly when no restrictions (in contrast to e.g. \citep{Yuan2020labelsmoothing}) are imposed \textit{on relative performances or architectures, and initial knowledge should be retained}.
+On a conceptual level, this also connects to recent works on weak-to-strong model generalization for superalignment, for which our work can provide an orthogonal perspective and useful practical insights~\citep{burns2023weaktostrong}.